MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Resolve Azure Key Vault issue for your Application Gateway

-We've detected that one or more of your Application Gateways is unable to obtain a certificate due to misconfigured Key Vault.
+We detected that one or more of your Application Gateways is unable to obtain a certificate due to misconfigured Key Vault.
 You must fix this configuration immediately to avoid operational issues with your gateway.

 Learn more about [Application gateway - AppGwAdvisorRecommendationForKeyVaultErrors (Resolve Azure Key Vault issue for your Application Gateway)](https://aka.ms/agkverror).

 ### Application Gateway doesn't have enough capacity to scale out

-We've detected that your Application Gateway subnet doesn't have enough capacity for allowing scale-out during high traffic conditions, which can cause downtime.
+We detected that your Application Gateway subnet doesn't have enough capacity for allowing scale-out during high traffic conditions, which can cause downtime.

 Learn more about [Application gateway - AppgwRestrictedSubnetSpace (Application Gateway doesn't have enough capacity to scale out)](https://aka.ms/application-gateway-faq).